-Discussed is the importance of Fangoria magazine in opening up the genre for fans of the day, including printing material that no other magazines would dare.
+Discussed is the importance of Fangoria magazine in opening up the genre for fans of the day, including publishing material that no other magazines would dare.
 My only criticism here is that one wishes that the filmmakers would have interviewed someone from the magazine’s heyday like editors Bob Martin or Tony Timpone – all we get is occasional columnist Michael Gingold – rather than current editor Phil Nobile, Jr who only came in well after Fangoria had ceased print publication.

 Another interesting issue it takes up is the definition of the Final Girl – with Heather Langenkamp in particular asking why it has to be a Final Girl ie. why the particular trope has to be defined along gender lines?
 We also get Caroline Williams attempting to claim that the chainsaw rape scene in The Texas Chainsaw Massacre 2 (1986) was actually an act of feminist empowerment!

 In Search of Darkness Part II (2020) was a sequel.
 The same creative team later made In Search of Tomorrow: A Journey Through ‘80s Sci-Fi Cinema (2022), discussing 1980s science-fiction films.